mortiz143/mortiz143/README.md

 ## 🍀 Hey there!

-I work in the industry for more than 8 years already, Im an Senior Integration Engineer and Linux Consumer from the Philippines.
+I work in the industry for more than 8 years already, Im a Senior Integration Engineer and Linux Consumer from the Philippines.
 * Most of my work is corporate.
 * What I have in my space are usually POC and Forks